key4hep/k4geo/FCCee/CLD/compact/CLD_o3_v01/README.md

 The identification of the particle crossing the ARC detector is based on the Cherenkov light produced by two components: a radiator gas, and a layer of aerogel.

-Similar systems have been used in the past, eg at the LHCb experiment.
+Similar systems have been used in the past, e.g. at the LHCb experiment.
 Details of the setup and analysis of the data can be found [here](https://s3.cern.ch/inspire-prod-files-9/92927eb16166b155de56b61339f05521).